-When parents or grandparents can't remember what they're told, it's natural to worry.
+When your loved ones can't remember what they're told, it's natural to worry.
 Is this just normal aging or a sign of more serious problems?
-If memory loss is a concern, Gundersen’s Memory Center can help patients and their families determine the cause of memory loss and find the best treatments.
+If memory loss is a concern, Gundersen’s Memory Disorder team can help you and your family determine the cause and find the best treatments.

-Specialists in Gundersen’s Memory Center work with several other departments to evaluate, educate and manage patients with declining memory.
-They will also help patients and their families find helpful services in the community.
+Our specialists work with several other departments to evaluate, educate and manage patients with declining memory.
+We also have social workers who work solely with neurology patients who can help you and your family find helpful services in the community.

 Severe memory loss could be a sign of dementia or Alzheimer’s disease.
 However, memory loss can be related to other health conditions that can be treated.
 Some examples include: